Originally published on 25th September 2017

 Are You at Risk of Workplace Injuries?

-Trading since 1977, WISE Worksafe has 40 years of experience in protecting people at work.
-Should you be looking for further advice on the selection and provision of PPE for your team, get in touch.
+Are you confident you have sufficient protection in place to protect your employees from workplace injuries?
+WISE Worksafe has 40 years of experience in protecting people at work.
+If you need further advice on selecting appropriate PPE for your team, please get in touch.